-Language and culture are inherently connected, forever entwined.
+Language and culture are inherently connected and forever entwined.
 To study a language is to study the culture as well.
-To teach about a group’s culture, proverbs are always a great way to start because they show up in everyday conversation, literature, music, and more!
+To teach about a group’s culture, Swahili proverbs are always a great way to start because they show up in everyday conversation, literature, music, and more!

 Proverbs are simple phrases that convey or express an idea or a culture’s shared virtue in a unique and layered way.
 Relying on a figurative (non-literal) means of expression, proverbs can effectively convey just what a culture values using metaphors, idioms, and other figures of speech.
 Aside from that, proverbs are a great way to teach figurative language in any language!